 It was concluded that St. John's wort was more efficacious than placebo; and as efficacious as tricyclic antidepressant drugs, with fewer adverse drug reactions.
 This meta-analysis also showed the response rate for St. John’s wort was significantly greater than for placebo and similar to the response rate of antidepressants.

-Because St. John’s wort is produced as a dietary supplement. in an industry not as closely regulated as pharmaceutical drugs, a major review of the efficacy of St. John’s wort cautioned that the pharmaceutical quality of various preparations on the market may vary considerably.
+Because St. John’s wort is produced as a dietary supplement in an industry not as closely regulated as pharmaceutical drugs, a major review of the efficacy of St. John’s wort cautioned that the pharmaceutical quality of various preparations on the market may vary considerably.
+This review points to the importance of using discretion when purchasing products containing the herb.

 During double-blind, placebo controlled clinical testing even the placebo has reported side effects.
 St Johns wort side effects are similar to placebo.